What is the executive order or “travel ban”?

 February 9th: Ninth Circuit Court of Appeals rules against re-instating the executive order’s travel ban.
 The White House chooses not to appeal the ruling.

-March 6th: President releases a revised executive order, set to go into effect on March 16th, 2017.
+March 6th: President releases revised executive order, set to go into effect on March 16th, 2017.
+Full text of revised executive order can be found here.

 March 29th: Federal judge in Hawaii grants the state’s request for a longer halt of the revised executive order.

-June 26th: The Supreme Court ruled to allow a limited version of the revised executive order to go into effect until they hear full arguments during their next session, which begins in October.
+June 26th: The Supreme Court ruled to allow a limited version of the revised executive order to go into effect until they hear full arguments during their next session beginning in October.

-What does the President’s Executive Order from January 27th, 2017 entail?
+What did the President’s Executive Order from January 27th, 2017, entail?

 As it relates to refugee resettlement, the executive order:

-- Suspends all refugee arrivals for at least 120 days.
+- Suspended all refugee arrivals for at least 120 days, effective immediately

-- Calls for the development of a uniform screening procedure for all immigration programs
+- Called for the development of a uniform screening procedure for all immigration programs [even though the refugee program was the only program to already have strict standards]

-- Gives future priority to refugees fleeing religious persecution
+- Gave future priority to refugees fleeing religious persecution

-- Suspends the admission of all Syrian refugees indefinitely
+- Suspended the admission of all Syrian refugees indefinitely

-- Suspends all entries (immigrant and nonimmigrant) for 90 days from countries considered to be “detrimental to the interests of the United States”
+- Suspended all entries (immigrant and nonimmigrant) for 90 days from countries considered to be “detrimental to the interests of the United States”, including Iraq, Iran, Libya, Somalia, Sudan, Syria, and Yemen

 You can read the full text of the executive order, “Protecting the Nation from Foreign Terrorist Entry into the United States”, here.

-How does the revised Executive Order, dated March 6th, 2017, compare with the first one?
+How did the revised Executive Order, dated March 6th, 2017, compare with the first one?

 As it relates to refugee resettlement, the revised order: